Blue Dream Star

 Review of Blue Dream Star

-The 2001-built Blue Dream Star cruise ship (fka ""Glory Sea" and "Celestyal Odyssey") is a Germany-built vessel (constructed by Blohm+Voss in Hamburg).
+The 2001-built Blue Dream Star cruise ship (formerly "Glory Sea" and "Celestyal Odyssey") is a Germany-built vessel constructed by Blohm+Voss in Hamburg.
+For the Chinese travel brand Blue Dream Cruises, her fleetmate is Blue Dream Melody (2002-built as AIDAvita).

 MV Glory Sea cruise ship

-The ship was launched/inaugurated as "Olympia Explorer" (2001-2004) for the new brand Royal Olympia Cruises.
-The shipowner (Royal Olympic Cruise Lines Inc) was established as a merger of two Greek passenger shipping companies - "Sun Lines Cruises" (1995-founded by Louis Group/succeeded by Louis Cruises 1982--2014/now Celestyal Cruises) and Epirotiki Line (1850-founded/2005-defunct).
+The ship was launched as "Olympia Explorer" (2001-2004) for the new brand Royal Olympia Cruises.
+The shipowner, Royal Olympic Cruise Lines Inc, was formed by merging two Greek passenger shipping companies—Sun Lines Cruises (founded in 1995 by Louis Group/succeeded by Louis Cruises 1982–2014, now Celestyal Cruises) and Epirotiki Line (founded in 1850, defunct in 2005).

-In 2004, Olympia Explorer was renamed "MV Explorer" and chartered to/started operations for Semester at Sea (study abroad program) until 2015.
+In 2004, Olympia Explorer was renamed "MV Explorer" and chartered for Semester at Sea (a study abroad program), serving until 2015.

-In May 2015, the ship was chartered for 3 years by Celestyal Cruises (thru 2018), renamed "Celestyal Odyssey" and Malta-flagged (MMSI 256469000/Valletta registry).
-In September 2015, Celestyal terminated the charter and the vessel left their fleet in October 2015.
+In May 2015, the ship was chartered by Celestyal Cruises for three years (through 2018), renamed "Celestyal Odyssey," and reflagged to Malta (MMSI 256469000/Valletta registry).
+In September 2015, Celestyal terminated the charter and the vessel left the fleet in October 2015.

 MV Glory Sea cruise ship (Celestyal Odyssey)

-In the period 2015-2019, the vessel was owned by the Chinese company Diamond Cruise International Co Ltd, renamed "Glory Sea" and operated by the new brand Diamond Cruise China.
-In March 2019, Glory Sea was arrested in Port Shanghai following a wage dispute.
+From 2015 to 2019, the vessel was owned by the Chinese company Diamond Cruise International Co Ltd, renamed "Glory Sea," and operated under the new brand Diamond Cruise China.
+In March 2019, she was arrested in Port Shanghai following a wage dispute.

-In February 2020, the ship was acquired by Blue Dream Cruises (China) and renamed "Blue Dream Star".
-However, due to the COVID crisis, the inauguration of the new brand (Blue Dream Cruises) was postponed for 2023.
-After starting its cruise shipping operations in 2023, Blue Dream Cruises plans to accumulate a fleet of second-hand cruise ships (by the year 2028) as well as to open international routes connecting China with nearby countries, including Taiwan, India, Vietnam, Korea, Japan, Russia.
+In February 2020, the ship was acquired by Blue Dream Cruises (China) and renamed "Blue Dream Star."
+Due to the COVID crisis, the brand’s launch was delayed until 2023.
+After beginning operations in 2023, Blue Dream Cruises announced plans to build a fleet of second-hand cruise ships (by 2028) and to open international routes connecting China with countries including Taiwan, India, Vietnam, South Korea, Japan, and Russia.

 Decks and Cabins

-Blue Dream Star has a total of 400 cabins (of which 30 Suites, 24 with private balcony) in 13 grades.
-The ship has no wheelchair-accessible, connecting or single cabins.
-The ship's interior design boasts wider corridors and solid cabin doors.
-This ship lacks Standard Balcony rooms and has no launderettes (self-serve, passenger-use laundry facilities).
+Blue Dream Star has a total of 400 cabins (including 30 Suites, 24 with step-out balconies) in 13 grades.
+The ship does not have wheelchair-accessible, connecting, or single cabins.
+The interior design features wider corridors and solid cabin doors.
+There are no standard balcony cabins or self-service laundry facilities (launderettes).

-The boat has 7 decks, of which 6 are passenger-accessible and 5 with cabins.
+The vessel has 7 decks, of which 6 are passenger-accessible and 5 contain staterooms.

-Onboard dining options include Aura Grill, Aegean Restaurant, Leda (casual dining).
-Other facilities include Mast Bar, Horizons Bar, Eclipse Bar, Argo Bar, Helios Pool Bar, Muses Lounge, Selene Lounge, Internet Cafe, Wellness Center, Sana Beauty Center, sauna, Olympian Gym, swimming pool, medical center, video arcade, Kids' Club, library, casino, duty-free and travel value shop (Agora), shops, Photo Gallery.
+Dining options onboard include Aura Grill, Aegean Restaurant, and Leda (casual dining).
+Other venues include Mast Bar, Horizons Bar, Eclipse Bar, Argo Bar, Helios Pool Bar, Muses Lounge, Selene Lounge, Internet Cafe, Wellness Center, Sana Beauty Center, sauna, Olympian Gym, swimming pool, medical center, video arcade, Kids' Club, library, casino, duty-free shop, Agora (travel value shop), retail stores, and Photo Gallery.

-On Promenade Deck is the Atrium Lobby with two boarding areas (entryways for embarkation and disembarkation) and seating area.
-With a central location, there is the Reception Desk which provides 24-hour guest services.
-The Shore Excursions Desk, also located there, serves Diamond Cruises tours booking program.
+On the Promenade Deck is the Atrium Lobby, which includes two boarding areas (for embarkation and disembarkation) and a seating area.
+Centrally located is the Reception Desk providing 24-hour guest services.
+Also nearby is the Shore Excursions Desk, responsible for the cruise line’s tour booking program.

 Itineraries

-MV Glory Sea's itinerary program 2017-2018 had scheduled roundtrip departures from homeport Sokcho (South Korea).
-The 10-month deployment period started in November 2017.
-The itineraries from South Korea visited port destinations in Japan (Shimonoseki, Maizuru) and Russia (Vladivostok).
-Also operated were 1-night / 2-day short breaks along the Korean coast.
-The ship charterer was the Golden Bridge Cruise Company.
-Roundtrips were also offered from Russia and Japan.
+MV Glory Sea's 2017–2018 itinerary program featured roundtrips from homeport Sokcho (South Korea).
+This 10-month deployment (starting in November 2017) included visits to ports in Japan (Shimonoseki, Maizuru) and Russia (Vladivostok), as well as 1-night/2-day short breaks along the Korean coast.
+The charterer was Golden Bridge Cruise Company, with roundtrips also available from Russia and Japan.

-Prior to the 2017-2018 Korean charter, MV Glory Sea operated on short cruise itineraries leaving roundtrip from China (Shanghai) to Japan and South Korea.
+Before the 2017–2018 South Korean charter, MV Glory Sea operated short cruises from China (Shanghai) to Japan (Nagasaki, Hakata-Fukuoka, Shimonoseki, Yatsushiro-Kumamoto, Kagoshima City, Naha-Okinawa) and South Korea.

-Celestyal Odyssey operated voyages in the Aegean Sea (Eastern Mediterranean / Southern Europe).
-The short break itineraries (3-4-5-day long) visited Greece's islands Santorini, Mykonos, Patmos, Milos, Syros, as well as Lavrion (Attica/mainland Greece).
+As Celestyal Odyssey, the ship operated Aegean Sea cruises (Eastern Mediterranean / Southern Europe).
+The short itineraries (3- to 5-day) visited Greece’s islands Santorini, Mykonos, Patmos, Milos, Syros, and Lavrion (Attica/mainland Greece).

 Photos of Blue Dream Star